System Context

 - introducing a SPA layer,

-The BFF is treated as a core architectural component, not merely an HTTP adapter.
+The BFF is treated as a core part of the architecture, not merely an HTTP adapter.

 Transformation Strategy

-Modernization is led by the same team that designed and evolved the platform over the past decade.
+The modernization effort is being led by the same team that designed and evolved the platform over the past decade.

 - separating orchestration from state transitions,